 It's easy to overcook shrimp and the result is horribly disappointing.
 Shrimp become tough and rubbery when cooked too long, so watch carefully.

-Bring a saucepan of water to the boil, and add the prawns.
+Bring a saucepan of water to a boil, and add the prawns.
 Once the water returns to the boil, cook for 2 - 3 minutes, then remove promptly, rinse to cool them and use them in your favourite recipes.
+This is the best way to cook spot prawns when you're in a hurry and can't wait!

-Boiled prawns have a delicate flavour and make a perfect addition to this Prawn Mango Avocado Salad with Lemon-Lime Dressing.
+Boiled spot prawns have a naturally sweet, delicate flavour.
+They make a perfect addition to this Prawn Mango Avocado Salad with Lemon-Lime Dressing.

 If you don't want to use your outdoor grill, an indoor grill pan works beautifully too.
 You can also put them under the broiler to cook.